Contractor’s Rights Versus Owner’s Rights With Delay Disputes

 It is just as important for contractors to be aware of owner’s rights as it is their own.
 Knowing owner’s rights can potentially save a contractor from any future delay disputes.
 As a general rule, a contractor is liable for the foreseeable costs incurred by an owner as a result of the contractor’s delay in completing a project.
 If any complications come up during the project and the general contractor has agreed by contract that they are responsible to finish the project at a fixed price, a court will likely view the contractor as having failed to account for any normal delays in the process.
 They will also feel that the contractor is seeking additional pay because they failed to provide a realistic project bid.

-At Trent Cotney, P.A., we have a well established team of construction lawyers with nearly 20 years of combined experience.
+At Cotney Construction Law, we have a well established team of construction lawyers with nearly 20 years of combined experience.
 What makes our law firm stand stand out is that every one of our lawyers has a prior background in the field of construction.
 With that, comes more knowledge and experience needed for any construction case.
 We represent contractors, subcontractors, engineers, developers, and architects.

 Disclaimer: The information contained in this article is for general educational information only.
 This information does not constitute legal advice, is not intended to constitute legal advice, nor should it be relied upon as legal advice for your specific factual pattern or situation.